Skip to main content

 Identifier: RG.004.01

 Scope and Contents Typed letter from N.D.
 Pendleton to Rev. Charles E. Doering in Dunfield, NJ, USA.
 Academy of the New Church letterhead.
-As there are not enough College male applicants to fill the offer extended by the alumni, Pendleton think it would be appropriate to submit the names of several of the boys who have applied to the Boys’ Academy.
+As there are not enough College male applicants to fill the offer extended by the alumni, Pendleton thinks it would be appropriate to submit the names of several of the boys who have applied to the Boys’ Academy.
 Pendleton would like Doering to come up with a list of names to be submitted to the secretary for this purpose.
-Pendleton has just returned from a trip with Leonard...
+Pendleton has just returned from a trip with...

 Dates: 1917-07-19